The Best Vehicles To Drive To Summer Festivals In

 If you like the idea of a camper van, but you’re not quite sure whether you could cope with a classic – so why not go for a more up-to-date version?

-If you’ve got a big budget, then for just over £40,000 you could bag yourself a brand new VW California camper van – it’s not got the charm of a classic Westfalia or Devon, but it is a VW, it sleeps around four, has a sink, fridge, stove and dining table and it has no trouble getting up hills.
+If you’ve got a big budget (even if you have to sell your car to get one), then for just over £40,000 you could bag yourself a brand new VW California camper van – it’s not got the charm of a classic Westfalia or Devon, but it is a VW, it sleeps around four, has a sink, fridge, stove and dining table and it has no trouble getting up hills.

 And if you can’t buy one, you can always hire one for the weekend.